 Sharing inspiring stories of lives changed or images of schools or hospitals built, might no longer be enough, the public and especially your donors are better served with the knowledge of what it cost you and how you got there.
 Donors want a clear picture how their donations made a change or is making changes.

-By Franklin Asongwe
+Written by Franklin Asongwe